-Professor Ghassemi currently serves as a NeurIPS Workshop Co-Chair, and General Chair for the ACM Conference on Health, Inference and Learning (CHIL).
-Professor Ghassemi has a well-established academic track record across computer science and clinical venues, including NeurIPS, KDD, AAAI, MLHC, JAMIA, JMIR, JMLR, AMIA-CRI, EMBC, Nature Medicine, Nature Translational Psychiatry, and Critical Care.
-Her work has been featured in popular press such as MIT News, NVIDIA, Huffington Post.
+Professor Ghassemi has previously served as a NeurIPS Workshop Co-Chair and General Chair for the ACM Conference on Health, Inference and Learning (CHIL).
+She also founded the non-profit Association for Health Learning and Inference.
+Professor Ghassemi has published across computer science and clinical venues, including NeurIPS, KDD, AAAI, MLHC, JAMIA, JMIR, JMLR, AMIA-CRI, Nature Medicine, Nature Translational Psychiatry, and Critical Care.
+Her work has been featured in popular press such as MIT News, NVIDIA, and The Huffington Post.

 Professor Ghassemi is on the Senior Advisory Council of Women in Machine Learning (WiML), and organized its flagship workshop at NIPS during December 2014.
 She has also organized and MIT’s first Hacking Discrimination event, and was awarded MIT’s 2018 Seth J. Teller Award for Excellence, Inclusion and Diversity.